sunnyfloyd/master-notes/python/pytest.md

     - `scope='session'` - run once per session.
 All test methods and functions using a fixture of session scope share one setup and teardown call.

-- You can put fixtures into individual test files, but to share fixtures among multiple test files, you need to use a `conftest.py` file either in the same directory as the test file that’s using it or in some parent directory.
+- You can put fixtures into individual test files, but to share fixtures among multiple test files, you need to place them in a `conftest.py` file either in the same directory as the test file that’s using it or in some parent directory.
 The `conftest.py` file is also optional.
 It is considered by pytest as a “local plugin” and can contain hook functions and fixtures.

 - To find available fixtures use `--fixtures` flag from given directory.
 You can also use `--fixtures-per-test` to see what fixtures are used by each test and where the fixtures are defined.

 ### Dynamic Fixture Scope

 - Let’s say we have the fixture setup as we do now, with db at session scope and `cards_db` at function scope, but we’re worried about it.
 The `cards_db` fixture is empty because it calls `delete_all()`.
-If we don’t completely trust that `delete_all()` function yet, and want to put in place some way to completely set up the database for each test function we can do this by dynamically deciding the scope of the db fixture at runtime:
+If we don’t completely trust that `delete_all()` function yet, and want to put in place some way to completely set up the database for each test function we can do this by dynamically deciding the scope of the db fixture at runtime.
+Additionally, we depend on a new command-line flag,` --func-db`.
+In order to allow pytest to allow us to use this new flag, we need to write a hook function `pytest_adoption`:

 ```python
 def pytest_addoption(parser):